 Board of Trustees

-The board consists of 28 voting board members, divided into four classes of seven members each, all elected and appointed for four-year terms.
+The board consists of no more than 38 voting board members, divided into four classes of seven members each, all elected and appointed for four-year terms.
 Trustees may serve no more than a total of three consecutive full terms; however, a Trustee is eligible for re-election to the Board following one year’s absence from Board service.
 A member of the faculty, elected by the faculty, together with the presidents of the Undergraduate Student Government, the Graduate Student Government, and the Student Bar Association serve as representatives to the Board.
 These representatives can be requested to attend board meetings, receive Board notices and are entitled to address the Board on matters of mutual interest and concern, but these representatives are not voting members of the Board.

 Eligibility & qualifications